European Energy Exchange: Trading volume

-In 2020, the trading of electricity on the EEX Power Derivatives Market amounted to 6,456 TWh (terawatt hours) compared with 5,830 in 2019.
-In the year 2020, a total of 622 TWh was traded on the Power Spot Markets of EPEX SPOT (2019: 598 TWh).
-In the field of natural gas, the volume traded on the EEX amounted to 2,412 TWh, a slight decline of minus 5 percent compared with the previous year (2019: 2,546 TWh).
-The volume of trading in emission allowances amounted to 1,318 million tonnes in 2020 in total (previous year: 1,139 million tonnes).
+In 2024, the total trading of electricity on the EEX Group Power amounted to 12,372 TWh (terawatt hours), compared with 8,660 TWh in 2023.
+In the year 2024, a total of 880 TWh was traded on the Power Spot Markets of EPEX SPOT (2023: 724 TWh), while the Power Derivates Markets reached 11,489 TWh.
+In the field of natural gas, the volume traded on the EEX amounted to 7,099 TWh, a slight decline of minus 3 percent compared with the previous year (2023: 7,294 TWh).
+The EEX European emissions markets recorded a total volume of 1,389.9 million tonnes of CO2, reflecting an 8% year-on-year increase.

 Spot market

-The spot market for electricity is operated by EPEX SPOT, a joint venture owned by German EEX AG and the French Powernext SAS (its 100% daughter).
-On each day of the year, EPEX SPOT operates day-ahead auctions for three market areas: Germany/Austria, France, and Switzerland.
-The physical delivery of power takes place the next day.
-EPEX SPOT also provides an intraday market for Germany, France, Belgium, the Netherlands, Luxembourg, Switzerland, Austria, and the United Kingdom.
-This market can be used to satisfy short-term needs of electricity or to sell short-term over capacities.
-Participants in the market can buy up to 45 minutes before every hour of electricity for the specific hour.
-This market operates 24/7 without exceptions.
-The electricity for the next day can be traded from 15:00 onwards.
+The spot market for electricity is operated by EPEX SPOT, a joint venture owned by German EEX AG and French Powernext SAS (its 100% subsidiary).
+Each day of the year, EPEX SPOT conducts day-ahead auctions for three market areas: Germany/Austria, France, and Switzerland.
+Physical delivery of power occurs the following day.

+EPEX SPOT also offers an intraday market for Germany, France, Belgium, the Netherlands, Luxembourg, Switzerland, Austria, and the United Kingdom.
+The market, which operates continuously without exceptions, can be utilized to meet short-term electricity needs or to trade excess capacity.
+Participants can purchase electricity up to 45 minutes before each hour for that specific hour.
+Trading for electricity on the following day can start from 15:00.

-In 2011, EEX introduced 24/7 trading on the Natural Gas Spot Market.
-On the Spot Market, companies can trade natural gas on a continuous basis for the current day (within-day), one day, and two days in advance as well as for the following weekend.
-Since the launch of 24/7 trading, EEX has also offered continuous trading with a minimum lot size of 1 MW (in addition to the 10 MW contracts).
-Short term gas quantities can be traded on the exchange for delivery in the market areas GASPOOL, NetConnect Germany (NCG), and the Dutch Title Transfer Facility (TTF) area.
+The ability to trade all day on the natural gas spot market was introduced in 2011.
+On the spot market, companies can trade natural gas on a continuous basis for the current day (within a day), one day, and two days in advance, as well as for the following weekend.
+Since the launch of 24/7 trading, EEX has also offered seamless trading with a minimum lot size of 1 MW (in addition to 10 MW contracts).
+Short-term gas quantities can be traded on the exchange for delivery in the market areas GASPOOL, NetConnect Germany (NCG), and the Dutch Title Transfer Facility (TTF).